 In the United States a beef is divided into 8 initial sections called primal cuts.
 These are: Chuck, Round, Loin, Rib, Plate, Flank, Brisket, and Shank.

 These basic sections are then subdivided into the subprimal or food service cuts: steaks, roasts, ground beef, etc.

 The Chuck is in the shoulder area.
 It comprises about 26% of the yield from one beef.
 The muscles in this area are used for walking.
 Active muscles contain higher amounts of collagen than those used less frequently.
 It is the collagen that makes these cuts less tender.

-Slow, moist cooking methods like stewing and braising are the best ways to prepare these roasts and stew meat.
+Slow, moist cooking methods like stewing and braising are the best ways to prepare these roasts.
 Collagen is soluble in water so when it is cooked slowly with moist heat it turns to gelatin.

-The cuts we offer from this section include the marrow bone arm roast, the 7-bone chuck roast, stew meat, and ground beef.
+The cuts we offer from this section include the marrow bone arm roast, the 7-bone chuck roast, the flat iron steak, and ground beef.

 The Round is in the rump area.
 It comprises about 23% of the yield from one beef.
 The muscles in this area get similar use as the Chuck so tend to be less tender.

 Again, slow, moist cooking will break down the collagen for more tender eating.